dira-africa/dira-api/README.md

 - **[CONTRIBUTING.md](CONTRIBUTING.md)** — environment setup, branch strategy, commit standards, PR process, code standards, security checklist, and testing requirements
 - **[CODE\_OF\_CONDUCT.md](CODE_OF_CONDUCT.md)** — how we treat each other in this community

 PRs touching payment flows require two reviewer approvals.
 For security vulnerabilities, do **not** open a public issue.
-Email **security@dira.africa** instead.
+Email **security@diraafrica.org** instead.

 ---